Skip to main content

 Storks' nests are so big that many other species nest within them. © Knepp Wildland

 White storks are native to the British Isles and visit frequently.
-In 2020, the first two wild breeding pairs successfully nested at Knepp Estate following reintroduction efforts.
+In 2020, the first two wild breeding pairs successfully nested at Knepp Estate in Sussex following reintroduction efforts.
 This was the first time in 600 years that white storks had bred in Britain.
-In the first four breeding seasons, 68 chicks successfully fledged.
+In the first four breeding seasons, 68 chicks fledged.

 Two captive breeding schemes are currently underway in southern England as part of The White Stork Project in partnership with Cotswold Wildlife Park and Knepp Estate.
 The project aims to re-establish 50 wild breeding pairs of white storks in southern Britain by 2030.
 As of today, more than 250 storks have been set free across various project locations, including Surrey, West Sussex and East Sussex.
 The continued release of captive-bred birds further enhances colony populations and promotes migratory instincts.

-• Their bright red beak and legs are a result of carotenoids in their diet — the same pigments that make carrots orange
+• Their bright red beak and legs are a result of carotenoids in their diet — the same pigments that make carrots orange.

-• Partly because these birds are comfortable nesting on buildings, the folklore and cultural traditions surrounding storks are among the richest involving any bird species
+• Partly because these birds are comfortable nesting on buildings, the folklore and cultural traditions surrounding storks are among the richest involving any bird species.

 White stork being released at Knepp Wildland